Therapy for Relationship Trauma

 How much do sessions cost?

-My fee is $190/session.
+My fee is $225/session for individuals and $265 for couples.
 I occasionally can accommodate sliding scale appointments.
 I offer super bills for out-of-network insurance reimbursement.
 Call our care coordinator with any questions about fee.

 03